-Education Ordinance, SFS 1993:100, and the Administrative Procedure Act, SFS 2017:900, but also on local steering documents.
+The rules for summative assessments are based primarily on national laws and regulations, such as the Higher Education Act, SFS 1992:1434, the Higher Education Ordinance, SFS 1993:100, Förordning om behörighetsgivande och högskoleintroducerande utbildning (2018:1519)4 and the Administrative Procedure Act, SFS 2017:900, but also on local steering documents.
 Decisions and recommendations from the Swedish Council for Higher Education, the Swedish Higher Education Authority, the Parliamentary Ombudsman, and the Equality Ombudsman, have also been taken into account.